 MNRO Long Put Strategy

-Monro, Inc. provides automotive undercar repair, and tire sales and services in the United States.
-It offers replacement tires and tire related services; routine maintenance services on passenger cars, light trucks, and vans; products and services for brakes; mufflers and exhaust systems; and steering, drive train, suspension, and wheel alignment.
-The company also provides automotive undercar repair services, including tire replacement sales, and tire related service.
-The company operates its stores under the brand names of Monro Auto Service and Tire Centers, Tire Choice Auto Service Centers, Mr. Tire Auto Service Centers, Car-X Tire & Auto, Tire Warehouse Tires for Less, Ken Towery's Tire & Auto Care, Mountain View Tire & Auto Service, Tire Barn Warehouse, and Free Service Tire & Auto Centers.
-As of March 26, 2022, it operated 1,304 company-operated stores, 76 Car-X franchised locations, seven wholesale locations, and three retread facilities in 32 states.
+Monro, Inc. engages in the operation of retail tire and automotive repair stores in the United States.
+It offers replacement tires and tire related services; automotive undercar repair services; and routine maintenance services primarily to passenger cars, light trucks, and vans.
+The company also provides other products and services for brakes; mufflers and exhaust systems; and steering, drive train, suspension, and wheel alignment.
+It operates its stores under the Monro Auto Service and Tire Centers, Tire Choice Auto Service Centers, Mr. Tire Auto Service Centers, Car-X Tire & Auto, Tire Warehouse Tires for Less, Ken Towery's Tire & Auto Care, Mountain View Tire & Auto Service, and Tire Barn Warehouse brand names.
+The company was founded in 1957 and is headquartered in Fairport, New York.

-MNRO (Monro, Inc.) trades in the Consumer Cyclical sector, specifically Auto - Parts, with a market capitalization of approximately $476.7M, a beta of 1.07 versus the broader market, a 52-week range of 12.24-23.91, average daily share volume of 799K, a public-listing history dating back to 1991, approximately 8K full-time employees.
+MNRO (Monro Inc.) trades in the Consumer Cyclical sector, specifically Auto - Parts, with a market capitalization of approximately $358.9M, a trailing P/E of 42.86, a beta of 1.05 versus the broader market, a 52-week range of 11.27-23.91, average daily share volume of 1.0M, a public-listing history dating back to 1991, approximately 6K full-time employees.
 These structural characteristics shape how MNRO stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 1.07 places MNRO roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+A beta of 1.05 places MNRO roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+The trailing P/E of 42.86 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
 MNRO pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a long put on MNRO?